ozfortress/ozfortress_docs/docs/info/server_configs.md

 stac_work_with_sv_cheats "0"
 ```

+!!!
+Note "Please Note"
-Please note, the only commands that should kick a player are the interp enforcement commands, the rest should only log/be switched off.
+    The only commands that should kick a player are the interp enforcement commands, the rest should only log/be switched off.

+### Improved Round Timer plugin
+This plugin is used exclusively for Control Point maps (5CP maps in particular), and differs from a similar plugin by the same author used in [North America](https://github.com/b4nnyBot/Progressive-Ruleset-Timer-Plugins).
+You can download the version of the [plugin we use here](https://github.com/b4nnyBot/TF2-Improved-Round-Timer-Plugin).

+You can find information, convars and the round timer value in the 5 Control Points sections below.

 ---

+## Required Server Configs
-## ozfortress Sixes (6v6) Seasonal League
+### ozfortress Sixes (6v6) Seasonal League
 The following formats are used in the ozfortress Sixes Seasonal League and have an associated configuration file in the ozfortress configs.

 #### 5 Control Points
-Standard 5 Control Points (5CP) maps are played to 30 minutes with a 5 point difference mercy rule.
+Standard 5 Control Points (5CP) maps are played to 30 minutes with a 5 round difference mercy rule.
+The Round Timer variable is set to 5 minutes using the Improved Round Timer plugin.
 The following configuration represents this format:
 ```
 mp_windifference 5
 mp_timelimit 30